Bad Breath Treatment in Washington DC

 Drink plenty of water, as this keeps the mouth moist.
 Sugarless candy and sugarless chewing gum help to stimulate saliva production, and this helps to remove bacteria and food particles.
 Monitor the foods eaten to determine which are bringing on the bad breath.

-Washington Center for Cosmetic & Family Dentistry can help, so give us a call today at 202-363-2500.
+Washington Center for Cosmetic & Family Dentistry can help, so give us a call today at 202-363-2500 or fill out our contact form today.